Medicare Part D Plans in Alaska

 To get coverage for most prescription drugs you take at home, you must enroll in Medicare Part D if you’re covered by Medicare in Alaska.
 When you have Original Medicare (Part A and Part B) you can get Medicare Part D prescription drug coverage by enrolling in a stand-alone Medicare Prescription Drug Plan, which works alongside your Medicare Part A and Part B coverage.
 You also may opt to enroll in a Medicare Advantage plan (Medicare Part C) that includes Medicare Part D prescription drug benefits, also known as a Medicare Advantage Prescription Drug plan.

-According to the Centers for Medicare and Medicaid Services, over 37,000 Medicare beneficiaries in Alaska were enrolled in stand-alone Medicare Part D Prescription Drug Plans while just over 600 were enrolled in Medicare Advantage prescription drug plans.
-This is because Medicare Advantage plans are not generally available in Alaska, according to the Alaska Department of Health and Social Services.
+According to the Centers for Medicare and Medicaid Services data for July 2019, almost 63,000 Medicare beneficiaries in Alaska were enrolled in stand-alone Medicare Part D Prescription Drug Plans while only 621 were enrolled in Medicare Advantage prescription drug plans.
+This is because most kinds of Medicare Advantage plans are not generally available in Alaska, according to the Alaska Department of Health and Social Services.

 Medicare Part D coverage in Alaska is available through private insurance companies contracted by Medicare.
 The coverage and cost of each Medicare plan with prescription drug coverage may vary, depending on the insurance company and the location that the plan is offered.